Medical Students

 Orthopedic Surgery 'Acting Internship'

-Medical students will spend 4 weeks as an 'acting intern' in the Department of Orthopedic Surgery during their 4th year.
-The acting internship is an intense 4-week rotation meant to simulate life as an intern, spent on one of the 8 subspecialty services.
-The student will be expected to perform as a true sub-intern on the respective service, and their responsibilities will include those listed under the third year 1-week clerkship in addition to overnight call responsibilities, more advanced history and physical exam skills, in-depth knowledge of orthopedic surgical anatomy, and deeper integration into the teaching program.
-Significant time will be spent with residents, fellows and attending staff on the respective service.
+Selected fourth year medical students will spend four weeks as acting interns in the Department of Orthopedic Surgery.
+The acting internship is an intense 4-week rotation meant to simulate life as an intern, spent on one of the eight subspecialty services.
+Students are expected to perform as true sub-interns on the respective service.
+Responsibilities include those listed under the third year 1-week clerkship in addition to overnight call assignments, students gain advanced history and physical exam skills, in-depth knowledge of orthopedic surgical anatomy, and deeper integration into the teaching program.
+The immersive program provides students with significant interaction with residents, fellows and attending staff of the respective service.
 There will be formal and informal presentations including case presentations at the weekly fracture conference, subspecialty conferences, and finally, an end-of-rotation presentation.

 Columbia medical students should apply via the Office of Curricular Affairs.